rbharadwaj9/rbharadwaj9.github.io/content/_index.md

 <img class="avatar" src="/images/profile_11_2025.jpg" alt="avatar">

 Hey, I am Rajiv!
-I'm a Master's student in Robotics, Systems, and Control at ETH Zürich, combining a strong software background with a passion for robotics.<br>
+I'm a Master's student in Robotics, Systems, and Control at ETH Zürich, combining a strong software background with a passion for robotics.

 My interests and coursework explore **Reinforcement Learning for Controls, Optimization Methods, Vision Algorithms, and Simulation**.
 I also find aerial robotics to be a fascinating area to explore!

 I recently completed my semester project at the [Robotic Systems Lab](https://rsl.ethz.ch) where I explored RL and student-teacher distillation methods for whole-body loco-manipulation tasks.